 Request Your Free Quote From Traf-Sys

 Traf-Sys offers an array of people counting systems to meet the needs of any business.
-Our most sophisticated people counting system, SafeEntry and SafeCount, offers real-time people counting for occupancy monitoring.
+Our most sophisticated people counting system, SafeEntry, offers real-time people counting for occupancy monitoring.
 We also provide affordable horizontal people counters and data-rich overhead people counters.
 Our systems are between 95%-99% accurate, and we’ll assist you through the entire installation process.
 We can help you decide which people counter is right for you and teach you to make sense of your foot traffic data after implementation.

 Ready to start collecting valuable data about your visitors?
 Tell us about your company and the products you’re interested in and request your free quote today.